-The installation stage considers both the screws and adhesive required in addition to consideration of 5% of offcut.
+The installation stage considers both the screws and adhesive required in addition to consideration of 10 - 15% of offcut.
+The technical lifespan of the product is considered as 50 years, based on industry standards and best knowledge of saveBOARD.

 Product end-of-life (Module C1-C4, D)